FREE CONSULTATIONS (614) 444-1900

 Common Drug Trafficking Crimes in Ohio

 Ohio Revised Code § 2925.01 defines the key concepts and terms associated with trafficking and aggravated trafficking in drugs.
 According to the Code, it is unlawful to sell or offer to sell a controlled substance or controlled substance analog.
+This level of offense is a step up from aggravated possession of drugs, which only suggests intent to sell based on the amount found in possession.
 If an individual knows or has reason to suspect that a controlled substance or controlled substance analog is intended to be sold, it is also unlawful to:

 A person who violates any of the above is guilty of either trafficking or aggravated trafficking in drugs, depending on certain criteria, as specified in the Code.